emissary-ingress/emissary/reference/debugging.md

 # Debugging (Advanced)

-If Ambassador is not starting or is not behaving as you would expect, your first step should be the [Ambassador Diagnostics](/reference/diagnostics) service.
-This document covers more advanced use cases and approaches, and assumes that you have either looked at the diagnostic console or can't access this page due to an Ambassador initialisation issue.
+If Ambassador Edge Stack is not starting or is not behaving as you would expect, your first step should be the [Ambassador Diagnostics](/reference/diagnostics) service.
+This document covers more advanced use cases and approaches, and assumes that you have either looked at the diagnostic console or can't access this page due to an Ambassador Edge Stack initialisation issue.

 ## tl;dr Problem?
 Start here

 * [Example configuration for debug examples](#a-nameexample-configaexample-config-for-debug-demonstrations)
-* Ambassador not starting
+* Ambassador Edge Stack not starting
   * [Check Ambassador is running](#a-namecheck-runningachecking-ambassador-is-running) via `kubectl`
   * [Check the logs](#a-namelogsagetting-access-to-the-ambassador-logs)
 * Ambassador not behaving as expected